Information Transmission

 Fusion Splicer type BALL lens

-• 1) Increasing the number of cores laid in existing pipelines while using existing laying methods
+• 1) Increasing the number of laying in existing conduits while still using the existing laying method

-• Shortening of splicing time by using SWR™ to splice ribbons together
+• Shortening splicing time by using SWR® to splice ribbons together

-• 3) Reduction in connection points by installing cables in a continuous manner from outdoors to inside the premises
+• 3) Reduction of connection points by laying in a single line from outdoors to inside the premises

-These effects will contribute to reducing the total cost for our customers.
-We will continue to contribute to creating value for society and our customers by expanding our high-performance Lineup and developing technologies to suit the applications of countries around the world.
+We will continue to contribute to creating value for society and our customers through technological development and the expansion of our high-performance product lineup tailored to applications around the world.

 Ultra-thin high-density WTC®